Oscar Gonzalez Player Props: Guardians vs. Rockies

-On Monday, Oscar Gonzalez (.208 batting average in his past 10 games, with a double, a home run, two walks and three RBI) and the Cleveland Guardians face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 6:10 PM ET.
+The Cleveland Guardians, including Oscar Gonzalez (batting .208 in his past 10 games, with a double, a home run, a walk and three RBI), battle starter German Marquez and the Colorado Rockies at Progressive Field, Wednesday at 1:10 PM ET.

+He had a hitless showing in his previous game (0-for-3) against the Rockies.

 Oscar Gonzalez Game Info & Props vs. the Rockies